-Each of AAS' RMS Select Model Portfolios is designed to focus on a specific investment style, using specified-types of securities.
-In turn, AAS and/or the Advisor align a client's specific situation, using the client's designated investment objective(s), risk tolerance(s), investment time horizon, and investment restrictions (if any), with one of the RMS Select Model Portfolios.
-In constructing RMS Select Model Portfolios, the Committee uses a combination of the following investment strategies outlined below.
+Each of AAS' IMS Programs is designed to focus on a specific investment style, using specified-types of securities.
+In turn, AAS and/or the Advisor align a client's specific situation, using the client's designated investment objective(s), risk tolerance(s), investment time horizon, and investment restrictions (if any), with one of the IMS Platform strategies.
+In constructing the IMS Platform strategies, the Committee uses a combination of the following investment strategies outlined below.

 - Portfolio Diversification: Portfolio diversification attempts to reduce investment risks by spreading assets across a variety of investments and is a key component of the modern portfolio theory ("MPT").
 A portfolio can be primarily diversified in terms of asset classes, investment style, and geography, as further described below: - Asset Allocation: Asset allocation centers around the decision about what asset classes (i.e., cash, equities, bonds, etc.) to include in a portfolio, and how much to include in each.
 Asset allocation investment strategies attempt to optimize the risk and reward of a portfolio by investing among several asset classes.
 Strategic asset allocation calls for setting target allocations and then periodically rebalancing the portfolio back to those targets as investment valuations and cashflows skew asset allocation percentages.
 Tactical asset allocation allows for a range of percentages in each asset class (e.g., equities 40-50%), establishing investable parameters (minimum and maximum boundaries) to make minor adjustments based on economic, market and other factors. - Investment Style: Investment style refers to the general portfolio characteristics that are favored by the manager's investment philosophy (as further described below).
-The most well-known styles in equity investing are based on company size (e.g., small, mid, and large-cap) and fundamental attributes (e.g., value, blend, growth, and momentum). - Geography: Geography usually refers to countries but more often to regions, such as the Americas, Europe and the Middle East, Asia, the United States or international (non-U.S.). - Investment Management Philosophy: An investment management philosophy is the beliefs and principles that guide the way an investor and investment manager approach investment-making decisions. - Active Management: Active investing seeks to outperform a designated benchmark on a relativebasis typically by specializing in a particular sector (e.g., technology, etc.) or sub-subsector (e.g., semiconductors, software, hardware, etc.) and taking sometimes concentrated positions in individual securities or targeting event-driven, market inefficiencies (e.g., corporate events, bankruptcies, etc. - Passive Management: Passive investing seeks to track a designated benchmark on a relative-basis by applying a rules-based, investment approach that does not typically involve specializing in individual securities and/or short-term trading practices.
-Indexing is a passive management philosophy that refers to strategies intended to replicate the performance of non-investable benchmark index (e.g., S&P 500 Index).
+The most well-known styles in equity investing are based on company size (e.g., small, mid, and large-cap) and fundamental attributes (e.g., value, blend, growth, and momentum). - Geography: Geography usually refers to countries but more often to regions, such as the Americas, Europe and the Middle East, Asia, the United States or international (non-U.S.).

+- Investment Management Philosophy: An investment management philosophy is the beliefs and principles that guide the way an investor and investment manager approach investment-making decisions. - Active Management: Active investing seeks to outperform a designated benchmark on a relativebasis typically by specializing in a particular sector (e.g., technology, etc.) or sub-subsector (e.g., semiconductors, software, hardware, etc.) and taking sometimes concentrated positions in individual securities or targeting event-driven, market inefficiencies (e.g., corporate events, bankruptcies, etc. - Passive Management: Passive investing seeks to track a designated benchmark on a relative-basis by applying a rules-based, investment approach that does not typically involve specializing in individual securities and/or short-term trading practices.
+Indexing is a passive management philosophy that refers to strategies intended to replicate the performance of non-investable benchmark index (e.g., S&P 500 Index). - Tax-Intelligent Investing: As described in Item 4 and if elected by the client and/or Advisor, a tax-managed investing investment strategy (also referred to as a tax overlay strategy) considers tax implications related to after-tax returns.
+AAS and its Advisors apply various techniques when implementing a tax-managed investment strategy and use various methodologies and assumptions when determining tax-implications relative to the strategy.
+When selling and repurchasing securities, AAS seeks to avoid wash sales, which occur when securities are sold at a loss and then re-purchased within 30 days, and any tax loss sought through the sale of a security may be disallowed, under current IRS regulations.
+AAS or its Advisors may not be appropriate in all client situations.
+See below for additional risks related to employing a tax overlay strategy.